Kenosha Police: 3 shot, 2 fatally, during Wisconsin protests

 KENOSHA, Wis.
 (AP) — Two people died and one person was injured as shots were fired late Tuesday in Kenosha during the third night of unrest in Wisconsin following the shooting of a Black man by police, Kenosha police said.

 The shooting was reported at about 11:45 p.m. in an area where protests have taken place, Kenosha police Lt.
 Joseph Nosalik said in a news release.

-The injured person was in serious condition at a local hospital with serious but non-life threatening injuries, he said.
+Kenosha County Sheriff David Beth said one victim had been shot in the head and another in the chest late Tuesday, just before midnight, according to the Milwaukee Journal Sentinel.
+Beth didn’t know where the other person was shot, but his or her injuries are not believed to be life threatening.

 The shooting was under investigation and no other information was released.
 The victims have not been identified.